publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch61/schA/ptIII/sptA/m__us_usc_t26_s6031.md

  __Amendments__

     2015—Subsec. (b).
 [Pub.
-L. 114–74, § 1101(f)(1)][/us/pl/114/74/s1101/f/1], which directed amendment of subsec. (b) by striking the last sentence, was executed, to reflect the probable intent of Congress, by striking “In the case of an electing large partnership (as defined in section 775), such information shall be furnished on or before the first March 15 following the close of such taxable year.”, which was the last sentence prior to the intervening amendment by [Pub.
-L. 114–74, § 1101(e)][/us/pl/114/74/s1101/e].
-See below.
+L. 114–113][/us/pl/114/113] substituted “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.” for “In the case of an electing large partnership (as defined in section 775), such information shall be furnished on or before the first March 15 following the close of such taxable year.”

     [Pub.
-L. 114–74, § 1101(e)][/us/pl/114/74/s1101/e], inserted at end “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.”
+L. 114–74, § 1101(e)][/us/pl/114/74/s1101/e], (f)(1), which directed amendment of subsec. (b) by first inserting at end “Except as provided in the procedures under section 6225(c), with respect to statements under section 6226, or as otherwise provided by the Secretary, information required to be furnished by the partnership under this subsection may not be amended after the due date of the return under subsection (a) to which such information relates.” and then by striking the last sentence, was not executed in view of the amendment by [Pub.
+L. 114–113][/us/pl/114/113], which made identical amendments but in the reverse order, effective as if included in [section 1101 of Pub.
+L. 114–74][/us/pl/114/74/s1101].
+See note above.

     2004—Subsec. (f).
 [Pub.
 L. 108–357][/us/pl/108/357] added subsec. (f).